 Change of Grade

-Any change of a grade on the official grade report must be made by the instructor, who submits a change of grade form to the Registrar.
+A change of grade on the official grade report must be made by the instructor, who submits a Change of Grade Form to the registrar.

 Transcripts and Grades for Graduate Students

-Only courses in which a student earned “A’s” and “B’s” may be received from other colleges and seminaries.
-Graduate students must have an overall average of 3.0 grade point average to be eligible for graduation.
-Undergraduate students must have an overall 2.0 grade point average to be eligible for graduation and must make a minimum “C” in all required courses.
+Only courses in which a student earned (A’s) and (B’s) may be received from other colleges and seminaries.
+Graduate students must have an overall GPA of 3.0 to be eligible for graduation.
+Undergraduate students must have an overall GPA of 2.0 to be eligible for graduation and must make a minimum grade of (C) in all required courses.

-Semester grade reports, showing courses, hours earned and grades received in all subjects, are mailed within a month of the final meeting of the last course scheduled during that semester.
-All courses for which a student is enrolled will appear on the student’s transcript, including courses that are repeated or dropped.
-The grade point average will include all grades except those graded Pass/Fail.
+Semester Grade Reports, showing courses, hours earned, and grades received in all subjects, are mailed within a month of the final meeting of the last course scheduled during that semester.
+All courses for which a student is enrolled will appear on the student’s transcript including courses that are repeated or dropped.
+The GPA will include all grades except those graded Pass/Fail.

-Under the Forgiveness Policy of the Board, a degree seeking student may improve his/her grade point average (GPA), by repeating a course in which a grade of “D” or “F” was received and submitting a written request that the repeat grade be the only one counted in the final calculation.
+Under the Forgiveness Policy a degree seeking student may improve their GPA by repeating a course in which a grade of (D) or (F) was received, and by submitting a written request that the repeat grade be the only one counted in the final calculation.
 Only two such requests are available to any student during the student’s undergraduate career.
-The student must repeat the same course or a similar approved course taken at the Center for Biblical Studies.
+The student must repeat the same course or a similar approved course taken at TCCTC.

-A student is required to submit the signed form for Grade Forgiveness to the Office of the Registrar by the midterm date of the term in which the course is being repeated.
-At any time prior to that midterm date, the student may also submit a written request to cancel the signed form for grade forgiveness for that course.
+Students are required to submit a signed Forgiveness Policy Form to the Registrar’s Office by the midterm date of the term in which the course is being repeated.
+Prior to the midterm date the student may also submit a written request to cancel the signed Forgiveness Policy Form for that course.
 No change will be allowed after the midterm date.

-Undergraduate students who are registered for a least twelve (12) semester hours of letter grade (A-F) course are eligible for the Dean’s List.
-The required grade point average is 3.5 in any department, for any given term.
+Undergraduate students who are registered for a least twelve (12) semester hours of letter grade (A-F) courses are eligible for the Dean’s List.
+The required GPA is 3.5 in any department for any given term.